ietf-teep/architecture/draft-ietf-teep-architecture.md

 Other than the requirement to support confidentiality and integrity protection, the TEEP architecture places no limitations or requirements on the Personalization Data.

-There are three possible cases for bundling of an Untrusted Application, TA(s), and Personalization Data:
+There are multiple possible cases for bundling of an Untrusted Application, TA(s), and Personalization Data.
+Such cases include (possibly among others):

   1. The Untrusted Application, TA(s), and Personalization Data are all bundled together in a single package by a Trusted Component Signer and either provided to the TEEP Broker through the TAM, or provided separately (with encrypted Personalization Data), with